18F/culper/README.md

 #### Formatting

-JavaScript files are formatted using [Prettier](https://prettier.io/), though note this should only be done when a file is new or heavily modified.
+Supported files are formatted using [Prettier](https://prettier.io/), though note this should only be done when a file is new or heavily modified.
 You should install Prettier for whatever editor you use.

 #### Linters